HamChowderr/myMVP-starterkit/README.md

 ### Available Supabase MCP Features

-The Supabase MCP server provides direct SQL access to your database, allowing you to:
+The Supabase MCP server provides **read-only SQL access** to your database, allowing you to:

-- Query database tables and views
+- Query database tables and views using SELECT statements
 - Verify data storage from webhook events
 - Check database schema
-- Test database operations
+- Test read operations
 - Debug data-related issues

+**Important:** The Supabase MCP tool is configured for **read-only operations only**.
+Do not attempt to use it for any data modification (INSERT, UPDATE, DELETE) or schema changes.
+For database modifications, always create proper migration files using the Supabase migration commands.

 These tools can be accessed through AI assistants that support the Model Context Protocol.